 Risk management is central to strategic planning and operational delivery within the council.
 As with any plan, there are current, and there will be future, risks which impact on the delivery of this business plan.
 An assessment of business; political; finance; technological; legislative; people; customer / citizen; environmental: partnership; social; management / professional risk has been carried out and risks have been identified and evaluated in terms of the likelihood of their occurrence and the impact these could have.
 Significant actions to mitigate these risks have been put in place and further mitigation will follow.
-Specifically 'political' risks, which might impact on the delivery of the business plan, have been identified and are to be considered by all members of the council.

 The overall level of risk will be continuously reviewed, reported to and considered by senior managers and elected members.
 Each project within the overall programmes of work initiated to deliver the business plan will consider and actively manage project risk.

-The overall governance arrangements for risk management are shown in Figure 11 overleaf.
+The overall governance arrangements for risk management are shown in figure 10 overleaf.